robinwyss/dt-oafeatures-utils/python/README.md

 # Python OA Utils
-There are two python scripts that can be used to query process groups based on different criteria (MZ, Tag, name, host) and then enable or disable the OA features for Code Level vulnerabilities.
+There are two python scripts that can be used to query process groups based on different criteria (MZ, Tag, name, host) and then enable or disable the OA features for Code Level vulnerabilities and Runtime Application Protection.

 ## How to use